-It is because the Britishers are thoroughly aware of what to them are the helpful effects of communal electorate that the Times and other Tory and anti-Indian papers of London so vehemently defend communal representation.
+It is because the Britishers are thoroughly aware of the (to them) helpful effects of the communal electorate that the Times and other Tory and anti-Indian papers of London so vehemently defend communal representation.

-The bona fides of the bureaucracy in India has been suspected by responsible British statesmen.
-Mr. Ramsay MacDonald, late and future Premier of Britain, speaks of the wide-spread suspicion:
+The bona fides of the bureaucracy in India have been suspected by responsible British statesmen.
+Mr. Ramsay MacDonald, late and future Premier of Britain, speaks of the widespread suspicion:

-"Sinister influences have been, and are, at work on the part of the Government; that Muhammadan leaders have been and are inspired by certain British officials, and that these officials have pulled, and continue to pull, wires at Simla and in London, and of malice afore-thought sow discord between the Muhammadans and Hindu communities, by showing to the Muhammadans special favours."
+"Sinister influences have been and are at work on the part of the Government; that Muhammedan Leaders have been and are inspired by certain British officials, and that these officials have pulled and continue to pull wires at Simla and in London, and of malice aforethought sow discord between the Muhammedans and Hindu Communities, by showing to the Muhammedans special favours."

-In a recent article contributed to the Foreign Affairs, London, Sir John Maynard, a retired senior Member of the Executive Council of the Punjab says:
+In a recent article contributed to the Foreign Affairs, London, Sir John Maynard, a retired Senior Member of the Executive Council of the Punjab says: